adamfreedman/AncestrySnpsToPcaDemo/README.md

 <img src="img/vcf.png" width="100%" height="100%"/>

+A few things to notice about vcf format.
+First, each row contains a REF and and an ALT allele.
+The REF allele is, not surprisingly the reference allele.
+For genotyping based off of aligning sequencing reads to a reference genome, the REF allele is the nucleotide observed at that position in the genome, which is typically represented in a haploid form, i.e. there is only one base.
+Second, the genotypes are reprsented by number combinations, with 0 denoting the REF allele and increasing integers referencing ALT alleles, which are listed in the ALT fields.
+It is entirely possible to have more than one alternative allele.
+So, if your REF allele is A, you have two alternative alleles, C and G, and a set of samples have the genotypes A/A,A/C, and A/G, they would be represented in the vcf file as 0/0, 0/1, and 1/2.
+If no genotype was called for a sample at a particular site, it will be represented as ./..

 ### Replace SNP chip ids with sample names in vcf file
 SNP array chips such as those used by Ancestry have a unique chip ID.
 Unofortunately, that is the information in the original PLINK files treated as the sample name.
 Of course, that doesn't really help us in seeing what dogs share more genetic similarity, or their genetic distance from wild canids.
 I had to write a rather ugly one-liner to write a file that maps the array id to the dog names.